Representative Cases

 • Dukes v.
 Walmart Stores, Inc., No. 01 Civ.
 2252 (N.D.
 Cal.) – Defeated Walmart’s attempt to dismiss and strike the largest gender discrimination employment class action in U.S. history following the Supreme Court’s denial of class certification.

-Credit Discrimination, Fair Housing, & Disability Rights
+Public Accommodations, Credit Discrimination, Fair Housing, & Disability Rights

 • Keepseagle v.
 U.S. Department of Agriculture, No. 99 Civ.
 03119 (D.D.C.) – Obtained a $760 million settlement for Native American farmers and ranchers who were denied farm loans by the Department of Agriculture from 1981 to 1999, as well as far-reaching programmatic relief.